 How to check your brake fluid

-The fluid should be light brown, and not overly dark or light.
-There should be no contaminants in the reservoir such as leaves or dirt.
+The fluid should be light brown and not overly dark or light.
+There should be no contaminants in the reservoir, such as leaves or dirt.

 Check the level on the side of the bottle, and fill it with the appropriate fluid to the line specified in the manual.

-In some manual cars, the clutch is operated by a cable, check your owner’s manual to see if this is the case with yours, if so, you do not need to check your clutch fluid level.
+In some manual cars, the clutch is operated by a cable.
+Check your owner’s manual to see if this is the case with yours.
+If so, you do not need to check your clutch fluid level.